mattfmiller/jadle/README.md

 # Jadle

-#### An app  that allows users to add, view, and review local restaurants. _This is an Epicodus exercise that is a work in progress_
+#### An API that allows users to add, view, and review local restaurants. _This is an Epicodus exercise that is a work in progress_

 #### By _**Matt Miller**_